bentonam/fakeit/README.md

     couchbase [options]                                        This will output to couchbase sync-gateway [options]                                     no idea
     directory|folder [options] [<dir|file.zip>] [<models...>]  Output the file(s) into a directory help

   Options:

     -h, --help           output usage information
     -V, --version        output the version number
-    --root <directory>   defines the root directory from which paths are resolve from --babel <glob>       the location to the babel config -c, --count <n>      Overrides the number of documents to generate specified by the model.
+    --root <directory>   Defines the root directory from which paths are resolve from (process.cwd()) --babel <glob>       The location to the babel config (+(.babelrc|package.json)) -c, --count <n>      Overrides the number of documents to generate specified by the model.
+Defaults to model defined count
-    -v, --verbose        enables verbose logging mode
+    -v, --verbose        Enables verbose logging mode (false) -S, --no-spinners    Disables progress spinners
-    -L, --no-log         disables all logging except for errors -T, --no-timestamp   disables timestamps from logging output -f, --format <type>  this determins the output format to use.
-Supported formats: json, csv, yaml, yml, cson. (json) -n, --spacing        the number of spaces to use for indention -l, --limit          limit how many files are output at a time
+    -L, --no-log         Disables all logging except for errors -T, --no-timestamp   Disables timestamps from logging output -f, --format <type>  this determins the output format to use.
+Supported formats: json, csv, yaml, yml, cson. (json) -n, --spacing <n>    the number of spaces to use for indention (2) -l, --limit <n>      limit how many files are output at a time (100) -x, --seed <seed>    The global seed to use for repeatable data
 ```

 ## Models